Terms & Conditions

 Where conflicts are identified which cannot be managed in a way that protects your interests, then we will be unable to provide further services to some or all of the persons to whom our Engagement Letter applies.
 If this arises, we will inform you promptly in writing.

-10. Payment Terms
+9. Payment Terms

 We may suspend our Services or to cease to act for you on giving written notice if payment of any fees is unduly delayed without prior written agreement.
+If you fail to pay any amount owing to us, we may require immediate payment of that amount, together with any interest, charges, and legal fees we incur on a full indemnity basis, as well as all costs and expenses associated with enforcing these terms and recovering the debt from you.

 We intend to exercise these rights only where it is fair and reasonable to do so.

-11. Confidentiality
+10. Confidentiality

 a) we need to disclose your information to third party service providers (including auditors of client monies if applicable) or regulatory bodies in performing the Services, other professional advisers, or insurers or as part of an external peer review from time to time.
 Our files may also be subject to review as part of the quality review program of Chartered Accountants Australia and New Zealand.
 By accepting the Terms and our Engagement Letter you acknowledge that, if requested, our files relating to this engagement will be made available under this program.
 We will take reasonable steps to ensure any such recipient (other than a regulatory body) keeps such information confidential on the same basis;